-ONCE on a time there was a king who had three sons, who were all so clever and brave that he began to be afraid that they would want to reign over the kingdom before he was dead.
-Now the king, though he felt that he was growing old, did not at all wish to give up the government of his kingdom while he could still manage it very well, so he thought the best way to live in peace would be to divert the minds of his sons by promises which he could always get out of when the time came for keeping them.
+Once there was a king who had three sons, who were all so clever and brave that he began to be afraid that they would want to reign over the kingdom before he was dead.
+Now the king, though he felt that he was growing old, didn't at all wish to give up the government of his kingdom while he could still manage it very well, so he thought the best way to live in peace would be to divert the minds of his sons by promises which he could always get out of when the time came for keeping them.

 So he sent for them all, and, after speaking to them kindly, he added:

 "They must feel very secure against robbers," he said to himself.
-"What is to hinder anyone from cutting off that chain and digging out those carbuncles, and making himself rich for life?"
+"What's to hinder anyone from cutting off that chain and digging out those carbuncles, and making himself rich for life?"

-He pulled the deer's foot, and at once a silver bell sounded and the door flew open, but the prince could see nothing but numbers of hands in the air, each holding a torch.
-He was so much surprised that he stood quite still, till he felt himself pushed forward by other hands, so that, though he was somewhat uneasy, he could not help going on.
+He pulled the deer's foot, and immediately a silver bell sounded and the door flew open, but the prince could see nothing but numbers of hands in the air, each holding a torch.
+He was so much surprised that he stood quite still, till he felt himself pushed forward by other hands, so that, though he was somewhat uneasy, he couldn't help going on.
 With his hand on his sword, to be prepared for whatever might happen, he entered a hall paved with lapis-lazuli, while two lovely voices sang:

 "What funny thing shall I see next?" he said to himself, and instantly the door opened, and in came a tiny figure covered by a long black veil.
 It was conducted by two cats wearing black mantles and carrying swords, and a large party of cats followed, who brought in cages full of rats and mice.

-"King's son, you are welcome; the queen of the cats is glad to see you."
+"King's son, you're welcome; the queen of the cats is glad to see you."

-"Lady Cat," replied the prince, "I thank you for receiving me so kindly, but surely you are no ordinary pussy-cat?
+"Lady cat," replied the prince, "I thank you for receiving me so kindly, but surely you're no ordinary pussy-cat?
 Indeed, the way you speak and the magnificence of your castle prove it plainly."

-"King's son," said the white cat, "I beg you to spare me these compliments, for I am not used to them.
+"King's son," said the white cat, "I beg you to spare me these compliments, for I'm not used to them.
 But now," she added, "let supper be served, and let the musicians be silent, as the prince does not understand what they are saying."